UPPMAX/NAISS_Slurm/docs/concepts.md

    - The time the job has already spent in queue
    - How many resources (e.g. CPU hours) the project has used in relation to the allocated resources

-System administrators frequently adjust the batch system rules to ensure all user group regularly submitting jobs can run jobs in line with the resources allocated to the project.
+System administrators may adjust the batch system rules to ensure all user group can run jobs in line with the resources allocated to the project.